C E - Civil Engineering

 C E 393C.
 Experimental Methods in Cement Chemistry.

 Cement chemistry, hydration, and microstructural formation; analytical techniques used in the investigation of cement and concrete.
-Three lecture hours a week for one semester.
+Three lecture hours and one-and-one-half laboratory hours a week for one semester.
 Civil Engineering 393C and 397 (Topic: Experimental Methods in Cement Chemistry) may not both be counted.
 Prerequisite: Graduate standing, Civil Engineering 351, 393, or the equivalent, and consent of instructor.

 C E 393D.
 Concrete Durability.